Direct applications to Deakin for Trimester 1 2019 close 17 February 2019

 Your estimated FEE-HELP repayments

-- $* is the total tuition fee for a Graduate Diploma of Public Relations (8 credit points) at Deakin
+- $* is the 2019 estimated tuition fee for a Graduate Diploma of Public Relations (8 credit points) at Deakin

 - is the annual FEE-HELP payment, based on your current salary